swcfischer/blog/src/articles/stripe-webhooks.md

 If Stripe does not receive a response it will eventually notify you in the Dashboard.

-To test you webhook endpoint locally, you will need to install the `stripe-cli`.
+To test your webhook endpoint locally, you will need to install the `stripe-cli`.

 I’m on a Mac, so I used Homebrew to install it.

+Here is the code for that:

 ```
 brew install stripe/stripe-cli/stripe